Az-zara/hello-world/README.md

 # hello-world
 just a repository

+Hey there!
-hello people! its Az-zara here and im 13 years old.
+My name is Az-zara and i am 13 years old, new to programming :)